DMills27/Nix-Sovereign-Tech-Fund-Report/NixOS-manual.md

 The main motivation behind Bootspec, in general, is to support a uniform collection of features and design decisions, such as those previously listed, which aren't often supported partially due to the complexity of implementing such features in a particular bootloader, such as those on lower end devices, such as a RaspberryPI or Extlinux.
 When supported, it is often through globbing directories, that is, by specifying sets of filenames with wildcard characters then utilizing these wildcards to match and locate files according to a predefined pattern.
 This approach poses several challenges; the main of which is the inherent complexity and significant effort when  introducing new bootloader features or enhancing older ones.
 Bootspec, thus, addresses the challenges of feature extension in bootloaders, reducing the fragility and maintenance issues associated with disparate public APIs in nixpkgs.

+-- Go into greater details about the differences in V1 vs V2, namely, support for multiple initrds, reworking of the initrd secrets mechanism, inclusion of the devicetree and further iterations of Bootspec.
+See https://github.com/NixOS/rfcs/pull/165/files for more details.

 Bootspec V1, the first iteration of Bootspec, dealt with a number of issues but exhibited gaps, such as the lack of information about device trees, which are data structures used to describe the hardware configuration of a system, particularly in embedded systems and open architecture platforms.
 Bootspec V2 addresses this by reevaluating the initrd secret feature, which has proven insecure and problematic since it starts to omit a cryptographic key file when upgrading the version of NixOS.
 In Bootspec V2, the goal is to replace initrd secrets with systemd-creds, which securely stores and retrieves credentials used by systemd units, to significantly enhance security in the NixOS boot process.
 Users can encrypt these credentials to TPM2, store them in /boot (even on the boot partition), and then have TPM2 unlock them before booting.
 This approach ensures compatibility with a broader range of systems (such as remote desktops, server farms, etc).